-LAP 8020 COMPTIA A+ Technician (1.5-2)
+LAP 8020 COMPTIA A+ Technician (1.5-2) 2.5 crs.

 Provides hands-on training in PC installation, building, upgrading, repairing, configuring and troubleshooting.
 Prepares students for A+ certification exams which can lead to a career in PC repair, help desk support or studies in advanced technologies.